TCA Ground: History

+Additional upgrades included a top deck in 1946 and a modernized press area in 1977.
+However, by that time, Bellerive Oval was being considered as a better option for future cricket developments.

-The smaller stand next to the H.C Smith Stand was unnamed and was built by the Hobart Greyhound Racing Club (HGRC) and was opened in September 1954 (demolished in April 2018) as was the concrete grandstand now known as the Powell Pascoe Payne Stand, named for Hobart Football Club legends, also opened in September 1954, along with new entrance gates, turnstile houses and ticket boxes.
+In 1954, the Hobart Greyhound Racing Club built a smaller stand next to the H.C.
+Smith Stand, which was demolished in 2018.
+The Powell Pascoe Payne Stand, named after Hobart Football Club legends, was also opened in 1954.
+A roofed section at the southern end, built in 1951 to protect spectators from harsh weather, was removed in 2010 due to asbestos concerns.

-The roofed section at the southern end of the ground between the stands which shielded punters from the often inhospitable weather was built in 1951 and survived for many years through damaging winds and vandalism until it was removed by the Hobart City Council in late 2010 due to its asbestos content.

-The TCA Ground's golden era was from 1979, when a near record crowd of 10,882 for a sporting match turned up on 4 January 1979 to see Tasmania win its first domestic cricket trophy, the then Gillette Cup, until 1985 when 6,500 turned up to watch the mighty West Indies defeat Sri Lanka in the grounds only One-Day International.

-The ground record is 11,002 in a Tasmania v Australian XI match on 5 March 1948.
+The TCA Ground's golden era spanned from 1979, when a record crowd of 10,882 watched Tasmania win its first domestic cricket trophy, the Gillette Cup, until 1985, when 6,500 spectators saw the West Indies defeat Sri Lanka in the ground's only One-Day International.
+The ground record attendance is 11,002, set during a Tasmania vs. Australian XI match on 5 March 1948.

-By 1999 the ground had fallen into a terrible state of disrepair, and a National Trust restoration plan was unveiled.
-It was proposed to restore the ground as a Federation style village ground, and unemployed "work for the dole" labour was used with a combined grant with the Federal Government and the Hobart City Council to repair it.

-The stands were re-painted with typical period colours, and modern ad-boards were removed.
+By 1999, the ground had fallen into disrepair.
+A National Trust restoration plan aimed to restore it as a Federation-style village ground, with the help of unemployed labour under a "work for the dole" scheme, combined with grants from the Federal Government and Hobart City Council.
+The stands were repainted in period colours, and modern ad-boards were removed.

-With a small population and player base, the TCA and Tasmanian representative teams have often had to deal with small crowds and inferior quality teams, and for much of the 20th century, struggled to gain acceptance into the Sheffield Shield.
-By the time they were finally accepted into the Sheffield Shield in 1977, the TCA had moved base across the river to Bellerive Oval, and so the TCA ground has only seen 12 matches in that competition, when it has been required as an alternative venue.

-Prior to that Tasmania had played 87 first-class games at the ground, primarily against Victoria and touring international sides.

-Tasmania has also played 12 domestic one-day games at the TCA ground, including the 1979 Gillette Cup final, when they were victorious for the first time playing against Western Australia.
+Throughout its history, the TCA and Tasmanian representative teams have often dealt with small crowds and lower-quality teams, struggling for acceptance into the Sheffield Shield.
+By the time Tasmania was admitted to the Sheffield Shield in 1977, the TCA had moved to Bellerive Oval, leaving the TCA Ground with just 12 Sheffield Shield matches.
+Prior to that, Tasmania played 87 first-class games at the ground, mostly against Victoria and touring international sides, as well as 12 domestic one-day games, including the 1978–79 Gillette Cup Final.
+In a reversal of the previous season's result, Tasmania caused a major upset to win their first-ever domestic title by beating Western Australia by 47 runs.

-The last state-level cricket match held at the TCA Ground was on 15 March 1987 when Tasmania faced South Australia in the nationally televised 1986-87 McDonalds Cup final, South Australia recording an 86-run victory to take the title before a crowd of more than 8,000 spectators, signalling the end of an era for Tasmanian cricket.
+The last state-level cricket match at the TCA Ground took place on 15 March 1987, when Tasmania faced South Australia in the McDonald's Cup final.
+South Australia won by 86 runs before a crowd of more than 8,000, marking the end of an era for Tasmanian cricket.